 Just like the fears of running out of money in retirement are overblown, the fear of illiquidity is overblown.
 If you lose your job, lose money in an investment, or find yourself in an emergency, you will find a way to come up with the necessary cash.

-Just reading this post makes me confident you will be able to withstand a future liquidity crunch.
-Let me share some reasons why you likely won’t be forced to sell all your assets and live down by the river.
+I'm confident the vast majority of you will be able to withstand a future liquidity crunch, unlike some banks who took too much risk.
+Let me share some reasons why you likely won't be forced to sell all your assets and live down by the river.

 1) You have multiple types of insurance.